 What Do I Recommend?

-If you are serious about making money on the internet, and want to see how real online marketers build honest businesses, then Wealthy Affiliate is the only training I recommend.
+If you are serious about making money on the internet, and want to see how real online marketers build honest businesses, then this is my recommendation.